 I use this one which works well and is very inexpensive:

-- All-natural, made with organic ingredients
+- ALL-NATURAL CORK GREASE made with high-quality ingredients

 Thumb Rest Cushions